drocheam/optrace/docs/source/usage/overview.rst

 Global Options
 ______________________

-Global options can be controlled through the attributes of the class :class:`optrace.global_options <optrace.global_options>`.
+Global options are controlled through the attributes of the class :class:`optrace.global_options <optrace.global_options>`.

 Progressbar
 ###################